How to Transcribe a Podcast: Complete Guide 2026

 Traditionally, podcast transcription meant one of two things: doing it yourself or hiring a human transcriptionist.
 Manual transcription takes roughly four hours for every one hour of audio — a huge time investment.
 Professional human transcription services charge between $1 and $3 per minute of audio, meaning a weekly 45-minute podcast costs $45 to $135 per episode just for transcripts.

 AI-powered podcast transcription has changed the equation entirely.
 Modern speech-to-text models can transcribe a full podcast episode in under a minute with accuracy rates above 95%.
 The cost is a fraction of human transcription, and the turnaround is essentially instant.
+Many free transcription tools now offer enough quality for most podcasters.

 For most podcasters, AI transcription is now the clear winner.
 The accuracy gap between AI and human transcription has narrowed dramatically, and for standard conversational audio recorded in reasonable conditions, the difference is negligible.